-Take It Down Act mandates swift removal of nonconsensual intimate images from social media platforms
+Take It Down Act mandates removal of nonconsensual intimate images within 48 hours

 Here's what it means for you.